hbc/knowledgebase/faq/contributing_to_knowledegebase.md

 ---
 ```

-`title:` and `description:` will obviously have the information specific to the file you are adding the header to.
-For the remaining 3 items, we have controlled vocabulary available and is listed at the bottom of this section.
+* "`title:`" and "`description:`" will obviously have the information specific to the file you are adding the header to.
+* For the remaining 3 items ("`category:`", "`subcategory:`", "`tag:`"), we have controlled vocabulary available and it is listed at the bottom of this section.
+* Please note whatever you use as a "`tag:`" will need to be encased in brackets (`[]`).
+* Make sure you only have one category and subcategory.
+* However, you can use multiple tags separated by commas!
+E.g. `tag: [R], [visualization], [hpc]`

 ### Annotate issues and pull requests with existing labels

-Note that For every issue/pull request you can add tags based on the following questions:
+* Please add all of the appropriate labels to tag an issue or a pull request being submitted based on the following questions:

 ### Is this information you would like to add to the knowledgebase or is it an internal feature request for the develeopers?